Life Assurance Guide

 When you take out a mortgage, it’s always a good time to consider your overall financial planning.
 Whether you take out your mortgage directly with a lender or use a mortgage broker, it makes sense to look at your life assurance options.
 For many people, this will involve taking out a decreasing term assurance policy linked to your mortgage repayment term.
 For others, a whole-of-life policy may be more appropriate to their financial circumstances.

-Talk to Ben today on 0117 369 9770.
-He'll quickly work out the right mortgage deal for your particular circumstances and then provide you with your own custom mortage and/or life assurance quote.
-There's absolutely no-obligation on your part.
+Talk to Ben today on 0117 325 1130.
+He’ll quickly work out the right life assurance and/or mortgage deal for your particular circumstances and then provide you with your own custom quote.
+There’s absolutely no-obligation on your part.